Mu Ursae Majoris

-Mu Ursae Majoris is a binary star in the constellation of Ursa Major, and possibly makes part of a triple star system.
-It has the proper name Tania Australis /'teini@ ɔː'streilIs/, Mu Ursae Majoris it is Bayer designation.
+Mu Ursae Majoris is a binary star in the constellation of Ursa Major, and possibly part of a triple star system.
+It has the proper name Tania Australis /'teini@ ɔː'streilIs/, Mu Ursae Majoris is its Bayer designation.
 An apparent visual magnitude of +3.06 places it among the brighter members of the constellation.
 Parallax measurements give a distance measurement of roughly 230 ly, with a margin of error of 4%.

 Stellar system

 Mu Ursae Majoris is an evolved star that is currently in the red giant stage with a stellar classification of M0 IIIab.
 It has expanded to 75 times the radius of the Sun whilst the outer atmosphere has cooled to an effective temperature of 3,899 K, giving it the orange-red hued glow of an M-type star.
 Estimates of the luminosity range from 977–1,200 times that of the Sun.
 It is classified as a suspected variable star with a brightness variation from magnitude 2.99^{m} to 3.33^{m}.

 This is a spectroscopic binary star system with a companion a mere 0.2 AU from the primary, with an orbital period of 230 days.

 In addition to the inner pair, a proper motion companion has a 99% chance to be related to this system.
 It has a very low mass of just 0.1 solar masses, and a projected separation of 3,900 astronomical units.